Cloumy074/Vanier_420-SF3-RE_F25_Team-Project/docs/project_plan/ProjectPlan_WavesSimulator.typ

 GitHub: https://github.com/Cloumy074/Vanier_420-SF3-RE_F25_Team-Project.git

 == Trello Board Screenshot:
+#image("TrelloBoard.png", alt: "Trello Board Screenshot")

 = Risk Management
 == Technical Issues
+If one member meets hardware issues, they can use GitHub to continue their development on other hardwares.

-If any technical issue arises to any team member, the member should inform the other member as soon as possible, so the team can find a solution together before the due date / deadline.
+If one member meets coding issues, such as incomprehensible bugs, the member should inform the other member as soon as possible, so the team can find a solution together before the due date / deadline.

 If the issue cannot be resolved in time / is a long term issue, the member can reallocate some of their task to the other member to not affect the project timeline.